solo-io/gloo/projects/gloo/pkg/plugins/aws/ec2/README.md

 ```

-## Create roles for Gloo to assume on behalf of your upstreams
+## Create roles for Gloo Edge to assume on behalf of your upstreams
-- For additional control over Gloo's access to your resources and as an additional filter on your EC2 Upstream's list of
+- For additional control over Gloo Edge's access to your resources and as an additional filter on your EC2 Upstream's list of
 available instances it is recommended that you credential your upstreams with a low-access user account that has the
 ability to assume the specific roles it requires.
-- When you provide both a secret ref and a list of Role ARNs to your upstream, Gloo will call the AWS API with credentials
+- When you provide both a secret ref and a list of Role ARNs to your upstream, Gloo Edge will call the AWS API with credentials
 composed from that user account and those roles (via the AssumeRole feature).
 - To configure you AWS account for this use case, there are two steps to take (if you have not already done so):
   - Create a policy that allows the policy holder to describe EC2 instances